 I have been optimising and marketing websites since 2004 and in 2009 I decided to dedicate my time and research into that field so I started my own business called Web Site Advantage.

 Search engines such as Google will only be popular if they return the most relevant websites related to a users search criteria.
 Ensuring that you fully inform search engines about the subject matter of every page in your website helps search engines make better decisions on placing your website on their results pages.

 The articles and tips in this website will help you get your website to show up in search results.
 This sort of activity is often referred to as Search Engine Optimisation (SEO).

 Also, many of my suggested SEO activities are based on correctly writing and designing each page to conform to guidelines in accessibility and useability.
 E.g. So that the website is usable by the blind.

 Small businesses can make a massive difference in their websites traffic by using some of the basic SEO techniques.
 Initial efforts often generate the most benefit.
 SEO improvements are a one-off cost; once a website is optimised it will reap the benefits for a long time.

 Networking your website by having other websites link to yours has multiple benefits.
 It not only creates sources for attracting new visitors but it can also improve the ranking of a website.
-The higher the rank of a website the more chance it has of it appearing in search engine results.
+The higher the rank of a website the more chance it has of it appearing high up in relevant search engine results.

 Optimising a website and acquiring backlinks is work that continuously builds upon itself.
 Each step creates a long lasting improvement on the website's performance and any money spent is an investment for long term benefits.
 This is unlike advertising expenses which are used up in a matter of seconds, resulting in a minimal long term benefits.